 The Articles of Confederation created a union of sovereign states.
 An assembly of delegates acted on behalf of the states they represented.
 Because the smaller states feared the domination of the larger ones, each state had one vote in the Confederation Congress, regardless of its size or population.
 Any act of Congress required the votes of nine of the thirteen states to pass.

 Congress claimed the following powers: to make war and peace; conduct foreign affairs; request men and money from the states; coin and borrow money; regulate Indian affairs, and settle disputes among the states.
-Enforcing laws, regulating commerce, administering justice, and levying taxes were powers reserved to the states.
-Representatives were forbidden to serve in Congress more than three years to avoid the formation of a political elite.
+Enforcing laws, regulating commerce, administering justice, and levying taxes were powers reserved for the states.
+Representatives were forbidden to serve in Congress for more than three years to avoid the formation of a political elite.
 Even with these limits on its powers, the Confederation Congress achieved some remarkable successes during its short life.

 After winning their independence, Americans continued to experiment with how to govern themselves under the Articles of Confederation.
 Over time, some influential groups — and these by no means reflected the sentiments of all Americans — found the Confederation government inadequate.
-Representatives of these groups came together in Philadelphia, Pennsylvania to explore the creation of yet another, newer form of government.
+Representatives of these groups came together in Philadelphia, Pennsylvania, to explore the creation of yet another, newer form of government.
 The result was a new constitution.
 Not all Americans embraced this new Constitution, however, and ratification of the document produced many disagreements.
 Even so, the Constitution was ratified, and with a new constitution in place, Americans once again turned to George Washington for leadership, this time as President of the new republic.

 Although Washington proved to be personally popular and respected, conflict over the proper functions and locus of governmental power dominated his two terms as president.
-These disputes soon led to the formation of factions and then political parties that were deeply divided over the nature and purposes of the federal government, over foreign affairs, and over the very future of the new nation.
-Events during the single term of John Adams, our second president, made these divisions even worse and they continued into the presidency of Thomas Jefferson.
+These disputes soon led to the formation of factions and then political parties that were deeply divided over the nature and purposes of the federal government, foreign affairs, and the very future of the new nation.
+Events during the single term of John Adams, our second president, made these divisions even worse, and they continued into the presidency of Thomas Jefferson.